dgafka/php-rabbitmq-ecotone-demo/README.md

-# PHP RabbitMQ - Send and Receive Messages within few lines using Ecotone
+# PHP RabbitMQ - Send and Receive Messages with few lines using Ecotone
 Quickly connect, send and receive messages from RabbitMQ using [Ecotone Framework](https://github.com/ecotoneframework/ecotone)

 ## Consumer